Shneior770/custom-list/README.md

 List<String> mappedList =  ListFactory.of(1, 2, 3).map(i -> i + "!");
 // mappedList = List(1!, 2!, 3!);
 ```
--You can get a particular element by calling the at() or the apply() method :
+- You can get a particular element by calling the at() or the apply() method :
 ```java
 int specificElement =  ListFactory.of(1, 2, 3).at(1);
 int specificElement =  ListFactory.of(1, 2, 3).apply(1);